ni-sh-a-char/Emessages/docs/README.md

 # Emessages
-**Image Steganography Tool for Encoding and Decoding a picture with encrypted message**
+**Image Steganography Tool for Encoding and Decoding a picture with encrypted message.**

 ---